 Seeking Eye Care in Fayetteville, NC

-The Cape Fear Eye Associates is an optometry center based in Fayetteville.
-Our multi-specialty center is staffed with multiple experienced eye care providers, including doctors who specialize in specific fields.
+At Cape Fear Eye Associates our multi-specialty center is staffed with multiple experienced eye care providers, including doctors who specialize in specific fields.
 If you're interested in learning more, call us at (910) 484-2284 to schedule an appointment.